RManojkumar21/Hotel_Management_System_GUI/Windows/README.md

-### After connecting with the required server, Database must be imported.
+## After connecting with the server, Database must be imported.
 Follow the below process :

 *Note: Before importing the database, create an empty database with the name 'Hotel Management'*